katerebekah/csharp-dotnet-milestones/3-database-driven-applications/exercises/database/DBS_V8_LINQ+ENTITYFRAMEWORK.md

             var artists = dbContext.Artist.Where(a => a.Name.Contains(artistSearch));
 ```
 ###Now you need to write linq queries that answer the following questions:
- * Bring back 100 artist and order by name
+ * Bring back 100 artists and order by name
  * Is there a genre for TV show?
  * List the artist on a particular album you like(hint, will need to create a new model and set up in Chinook context)
  * List all of the albums by your favorite artist.